 Generally, a qualified disaster recovery assistance distribution is included in your income in equal amounts over 3 years.
-However, if you elect, you can include the entire distribution in your income in the year of the distribution.
-If you received more than one distribution during the year, you must treat all distributions for that year the same way.
+However, you could have elected to include the entire distribution in your income in the year of the distribution.
 Any repayments made before you file your return and by the due date (including extensions) reduce the amount of the distribution included in your income.